Patphade1985/EIE-after-Cyclone-Freddy--Analysis-in-Malawi-with-Focus-on-Thyolo-District--2023-2024-/README.md

 ## **🎯 Project Overview**

-This repository contains a comprehensive analysis of **Cyclone Freddy's impact on Malawi's education sector**, with detailed focus on **Thyolo District**.
+This repository contains a comprehensive analysis of **Cyclone Freddy's impact on Malawi's education sector**, with detailed focus on **Thyolo District** a blog based on ECW 2024 REPORT.
 The analysis was conducted for **UNICEF Education Cannot Wait (ECW)** to support evidence-based humanitarian response planning.

 ### **🔍 Key Objectives**
 - Quantify education infrastructure damage nationally and in Thyolo District